 I wrote an article about swimming drills previously.
 Click here to read and watch it.

-After the set of drills take the fins off.
+After the set of drills takes the fins off.

-There are two main sets for this workout both of them full of 50’s.
+There are two main sets for this workout both of them full of the 50s.

 If you would like further advice feel free to contact me.